nchenevey1/gimp-comfy-tools/README.md

 Thank you to ControlAltAI

 ## <a id="info" href="#toc">General Information</a>
+* ComfyUI must be running with all of the required nodes for the specified workflow installed

 * Must have https://github.com/nchenevey1/comfyui-gimp-nodes for sending and receiving websocket RGBA data

 * Currently uses specific nodes